-Kopy Goldfields AB (publ) (ticker: KOPY) is a public junior Swedish gold exploration company, listed on Nasdaq First North, Stockholm.
+Kopy Goldfields AB (publ) (ticker: KOPY) is a public junior Swedish gold exploration company, listed on Nasdaq First North Growth Market, Stockholm.
 The company was established in 2007 following the acquisition of a gold deposit named Kopylovskoye.
-During the last ten years, the company has acquired 21 additional licenses, of which six have been sold and two have been returned to the Russian state.
-The current 14 licenses cover an area of 2,159 km2 and are located in Lena Goldfields of Siberia and in the Amur Region of the Russian Far East.
+During the last twelve years, the company has acquired 23 additional licenses, of which six have been sold and two have been returned to the Russian state.
+At the end of 2019, the Company held 15 licenses covering an area of 2,247 km2 and are located in Lena Goldfields of Siberia and in the Amur Region of the Russian Far East.
 Total mineral resources according to JORC amounts to 1,832 koz.